Configure scheduled refresh

 Select Schedule Refresh.

-If no gateway is available, you will see Gateway connection disabled.
-You will also see a message indicating how to install the personal gateway.
+If no gateway is available, you see Gateway connection disabled.
+You also see a message indicating how to install the personal gateway.

-If you have a personal gateway configured, it is available to select if it is online.
-It will show offline if it is not available.
+If you have a personal gateway configured and it's online, it's available to select.
+It shows offline if it's not available.

 Data source credentials

 If you are using the personal gateway to refresh data, you must supply the credentials to connect to the back-end data source.
 If you connected to a content pack from an online service, the credentials you entered to connect are carried over for scheduled refresh.

 You're only required to sign in to a data source the first time you use refresh on that dataset.
 Once entered, those credentials are retained with the dataset.

 For some authentication methods, if the password you use to sign into a data source expires or is changed, you need to change it for the data source in Data source credentials too.